 Micro Wedding Ideas

-it’s likely the rest of the UK will soon follow suit.
+Will this impinge on the celebrations?
+It doesn’t have to.
 It’s always been my view that small weddings can be just as impactful as larger ones.
 In fact, I’ve seen a real shift in recent years – couples shunning larger parties in favour of a more intimate ceremony or ‘micro wedding’.
 Our micro wedding ideas bring together stylish tips to make your big day special and memorable, whilst harnessing the best of boutique style.

 Post-pandemic, even more than ever, a small wedding can be an empowering choice for couples who just can’t wait any longer to tie the knot.
 It’s a chance to focus on only the closest family and friends and feel more in control of the wedding budget.

 Here are just some of the reasons I think that the best things come in small packages.
 As well as micro wedding ideas for planning and décor.
 Everything you need to know about planning a stylish and memorable small or micro wedding.